Queens & Nucs are now on-sale for the 2023 season.

 Russian Honeybee Breeders Association (RHBA)

 Warm Colors Apiary is the only source of “certified” Russian queens in New England.
-Dan is currently President of the Russian Honeybee Breeders Association, and our breeding lines have passed the RHBAs certification requirements for five consecutive years.
+Dan is currently Vice President of the Russian Honeybee Breeders Association, and our breeding lines have passed the RHBA certification requirements since 2016.

 The certification process must meet standards decided by the RHBA board of directors and supported by the ARS-USDA Bee Lab in Baton Rouge, LA.
 Certified apiaries have demonstrated they can maintain the purity of genetics, improve mite tolerance, and comply with standards for breeding, evaluation, and testing of Russian stock.
 Member apiaries must re-certify breeding lines annually to maintain “certification” status.
 This includes DNA confirmation by the ARS Bee Lab.